-UCSB Jazz Ensemble
+UCSB Gamelan Ensemble

 Gamelan is the celebrated gong orchestra of Indonesia.
 Led by Richard North, the UCSB Gamelan Ensemble will showcase an ancient style of gamelan from Cirebon, West Java, that ranges from calm and contemplative to exuberant and energetic, featuring dynamic drumming, lively interlocking rhythms, and exciting mask dancing.